 In this parable, the men are blind.
 But blindness can be achieved not only by loss of sight, but by being too close to the situation.
 For example, imagine that each man could see, but was standing so close to the elephant they could see only the part they were in front of (e.g., body, tail, leg, trunk, ear, or tusk).

 We all agree Agile software development is about adding value to the customers of a business.
 But to add value you need to do several things.
 You must ensure that the value you are adding is aligned with the business strategy.
 Is it the biggest return on investment available?
-In other words, the problem is a blend of working on the right stuff and building it right.
+We must both build things correctly while building the right things.

 In small organizations, teams are often close enough to see the entire process of creating this value.
 For example, if you’re on a team in a company that has one product, you can learn how the product will help the customer and that may be sufficient.

 But what about the bigger organization where there is more than one product.
 How do you ensure you are working on the right product?
 Or how do you know that after delivering some value for the product you are working on, you shouldn’t shift your efforts to a completely different product?
 This requires stepping back a bit and looking at the product line(s) you have.

 But it doesn’t end here.
 Are the products you are working on the right products for the strategy of the business?
 And, of course, it doesn’t end there.
 How do you know your strategy is correct?
 As you keep stepping back and as your problem gets larger, you see that the team is a small part of the picture.

 While team-centric methods may be effective in solving team challenges, they may not address the organizational challenges that need to be addressed.
 I liken this to a mechanic who always works on the engine to get better acceleration.
 Maybe the problem is in the transmission, maybe it’s the type of fuel we’re putting in the car, maybe it’s we’re headed in the wrong direction.
 The point is – why would you assume it is with the engine?